I did an Instagram about the 5 things I learned and wanted to not only elaborate but also give more insight.

 Somewhere between 11 and 20 weeks I was madly in love with my baby and would be anything for him.
 I think this realization surprised me the most.
 Everything I do now including my career is just a how can I do this in a way that would make me a better mom?

 2. Learning that I was strong and fragile simultaneously was a very interesting thing to learn.
 At one point there I am growing a human being, then you give birth to this human being, then you’re able to feed this human being with milk that your body is making, and on top of all that you’re able to keep this baby alive with hardly any sleep.
-Mind blowing!
+Mind-blowing!
 I am a BADASS.
-Unfortunately for some women, like myself you’re also experiencing crazy wicked postpartum anxiety.
+Unfortunately for some women, like myself, you’re also experiencing crazy wicked postpartum anxiety.
 Which for me felt like constant worrying about things that most likely wouldn’t come to pass but feeling extremely unprepared.
 I remember a time I woke up in tears because I didn’t know what to do in case a bear attacked my baby.
 First of all, when would a bear attack us?
 One of our weekly visits to Nordstrom’s perhaps?
-I can’t explain it but the fear was real and I cried for a long time while my baby laid safely next to me.
+I can’t explain it but the fear was real and I cried for a long time while my baby lay safely next to me.
 That time in my life was so rough, you can’t be afraid to ask for help.

 3. The value of tribal living!
 You NEED other mommies in your life.
 The minute you realize you are bringing a baby into the world, you become desperate to join the mommy groups!
 Not to mention being pregnant and then a new mom is lonely and isolating.